Hernia

 What is a hernia?

 Usually, your muscles hold your bowel and other organs in place.
-But after surgery, the area around the operation scar or stoma may become weaker and a hernia can develop.
+But after surgery, the area around the scar or stoma may become weaker and a hernia can develop.
 Hernias are less common after keyhole surgery than after open surgery.

-The main symptom of a hernia is often an ache or bulge in your tummy area (abdomen) or under the skin around a stoma (parastomal hernia).
 It may not be there all the time.
-You may notice it when you cough, sneeze or strain your tummy muscles.
+You may notice it when you cough, sneeze or strain your abdominal (tummy) muscles.
 You may be able to push it back into place, or it may go away when you lie down.

-Sometimes, your doctor may arrange a CT scan or an ultrasound scan to give a picture of the hernia.
+Sometimes your doctor may arrange a CT scan or an ultrasound scan to give a picture of the hernia.

-Sometimes a hernia can stop the blood supply to the tissue, or cause a blockage in the bowel.
+Sometimes a hernia can stop the blood supply to the tissue or cause a blockage in the bowel.
 When this happens, the hernia needs to be treated as soon as possible.
+You should call a doctor straight away if you have:

 • severe pain